 Following retirement from the Police in 2004 he returned to North Devon and worked for a time as a self-employed consultant, on matters related to his former role, particularly linked to Safeguarding, acting as independent chairman for a number of serious case reviews.

-Andrew has been a governor at Sticklepath Community School (which he and Hilary also both attended as children) since 2004, becoming chairman in 2011.
+Andrew has been a governor at Sticklepath Community School (which he and Hilary also both attended as children) since 2004, being chairman between 2011 and September 2016.
 In 2014 he became the interim Chairman of the newly established Three Valley's Partnership (TVP) of a number of schools, including Sticklepath, in North Devon.
-Petroc is a partner in TVP.
-In addition Andrew is the independent chairman of the Safeguarding Commission for Buckfast Abbey, but will be stepping down from this role in 2014.
+Petroc is a partner in TVP, stepping down from this board in September 2016.
+In addition Andrew was the independent chairman of the Safeguarding Commission for Buckfast Abbey, but from 2004- 2014.

 He and Hilary live in Bickington and attend Grosvenor Church Barnstaple (GCB).
 The high spot of the week is acting as tea-boy at "Noah's Ark" the parent and toddler group at the church, for one morning a week.

-Diane joined Petroc in November 2011 as Vice Principal/Director for Finance and Funding before becoming Principal in December 2015.
+Diane joined Petroc in November 2011 as Vice Principal/Director for Finance and Funding before becoming Acting Principal in April 2015 and being appointed as Principal in December 2015.